 18.3.
 Data collection

-The surveyed enterprises are informed for the opening of the PRODCOM survey:
+The surveyed enterprises are informed of the conduct of the PRODCOM survey:

 1. via a personalized e-mail automatically generated through the web-application.